 Use professional and personal networks to build a list of qualified vendors to respond to your RFP.
 This may involve issuing an RFI (Request for Information).
 Researching the market this way helps you know how many vendors are qualified to do the work and whether they can do it at a cost that meets your budget.

 Draft the RFP and get feedback from stakeholders.
-Iterate and revise until RFP is ready for distribution.
+Bid issuers must iterate and revise until RFP is ready for distribution.
 Include your scope of work and objectives so that vendors will have a clear view of exactly what your needs are.
 Get approvals from your financial and legal personnel to ensure the RFP complies with company policy, local/state laws, and relevant federal policies.

 Post the RFP publicly or send it out to a pre-determined list of vendors you chose while doing market research and answer their questions.
 Evaluate all the proposals you receive and select a winner.
 When two or more vendors meet your needs, consider asking for oral presentations to meet them in person and further evaluate their qualifications and solution.

-The are several common mistakes that are made in RFP writing.
+The are several common mistakes bid issuers make when writing RFPs.
 Most of them are related to the level of detail you provide and the evaluation criteria you plan to use.
 Your RFP wasn’t well-written if:

 The Bid Lab works with clients who don’t have the time, resources, or expertise to write and manage their bids.
 If your organization faces a similar challenge – call us.
 Bids and RFPs are our business – all day, every day!